-The City also adopts an annual "Unrepresented Ordinance" for employees who are not exclusively represented by a union.
-As with the negotiated labor agreements, the present ordinance, for fiscal year 2003-04 also provides for unrepresented employees to resume payment of the employee contribution to their retirement plans and receive additional floating holidays.
+In addition, the City adopts an annual "Unrepresented Ordinance" for employees who are not exclusively represented by a union.
+As with the negotiated labor agreements, the present ordinance, for fiscal year 2004-05 also provides for unrepresented employees to continue payment of the employee contribution to their retirement plans and receive additional floating holidays.